-Coming up with solutions on your own will ingrain you with invaluable experience that will come in handy when you decide to start new projects in the future.
+Coming up with solutions on your own will ingrain invaluable experience in you that should come in handy when you decide to start new projects in the future.

 As much as blogging follows a certain blueprint, it needs some level of creativity to successfully pull off.
 Competition is high and you’ll need to do things differently to stand out and rank among the first on search engine result pages.